-Jeff lives in New York City, and at 41 years old has a successful career.
+Jeff lives in New York City, and at over 40 years old has a successful career.
 Why should finding clothes be an issue?
-Jeff is also 5’1”.
+Jeff is also 5’1″.

 He’s not alone.
-According to U.S. census data, around 30% of men between the ages of 20 and 60 are under 5’8”.
-“If the population is a bell curve, the majority of men — around 40 percent— fall between 5’8” to 6’1”,” says Alan Au of Jimmy Au’s, a Sherman Oaks, Calif., retailer that specializes in apparel for men 5’8” and under.
-“That means 60 percent of the population are either shorter are taller.
-Further, there are twice as many guys who are ‘short’ — less than 5’5” — than there are tall men 6’3” and over.”
+According to U.S. census data, around 30% of men between the ages of 20 and 60 are under 5’8″.
+“If the population is a bell curve, the majority of men — around 40% — fall between 5’8″ to 6’1″,” said Alan Au of Jimmy Au’s, a Sherman Oaks, California retailer that specializes in apparel for men 5’8″ and under.
+“That means 60% of the population is either shorter are taller.
+Further, there are twice as many guys who are ‘short’ — less than 5’5″ — than there are tall men 6’3″ and over.”

 But in the past decade, a surge of ready-to-wear clothing lines tailored for shorter people has made it easier for guys like Jeff to update their wardrobes without constantly resorting to tailoring.

-“I tried to find styles that would be tighter-fitting on anybody else, but would end up normal on me,” Jeff says of his shopping woes.
+“I tried to find styles that would be tighter fitting on anybody else, but would end up normal on me,” Jeff said of his shopping woes.
 “I [ended up] getting all my clothes custom-made.”

-And it’s even more more difficult to alter men’s regular-sized clothing.
-For example, with jeans, you’d have to watch out for the wash since the wear is never in the right place, Au notes.
+And it’s even more difficult to alter men’s regular-sized clothing.
+For example, you’d have to watch out for the wash with jeans since the wear is never in the right place, Au notes.
 Even with regular dress pants, the knees aren’t usually in the right place, and the rise is too full.

-From a fashion standpoint, the last 15 years or so haven’t been so bad; as cropped, slim-fit looks have allowed shorter men to find some looks that work, “but the proportions are still off and can make you look like an adolescent,” says Au.
-He echoes what Jeffrey says about denim, that so much of what is available is extremely basic, coming only in black, charcoal, and navy.
+From a fashion standpoint, the last 15 years or so haven’t been so bad; as cropped, slim-fit looks have allowed shorter men to find some looks that work, “but the proportions are still off and can make you look like an adolescent,” Au said.
+He echoes what Jeffrey said about denim, that so much of what is available is extremely basic, coming only in black, charcoal, and navy.
 “Shorter men are often forced to settle.”

-“My father (Jimmy) has been keeping track of measurements from his custom business for years,” says Au.
+“My father (Jimmy) has been keeping track of measurements from his custom business for years,” Au explained.
 “We now use that data to create a complete collection, from suits to casual clothes.”
 The shop is designed to make shorter men feel comfortable, complete with proportional furniture and displays.
-Even during the pandemic business shutdown, Jimmy Au’s was busy mailing out a jogger jean in a summer-weight denim to its regular clients.
+Even during the pandemic business shutdown, Jimmy Au’s was busy mailing out jogger jeans in summer-weight denim to its regular clients.

-Online clothing stores like The Modest Man and Short Guy Central offer everything from styling and alterations advice to dating and image inspiration.
+Online clothing stores like and offer everything from styling and alterations advice to dating and image inspiration.
 Especially handy are their links to shopping opportunities.

-A relatively recent addition to the shopping lists; Detroit, Michigan-based Ash and Erie offers a complete online shopping experience.
+A relatively recent addition to the shopping lists; Detroit, Michigan-basedoffers a complete online shopping experience.
 Started by Steven Mazur and Eric Huang, the site was started to “solve a personal problem.
 We couldn’t find clothes that fit right, so we decided to make them ourselves.”

 The duo’s appeal goes beyond shorter men.
 They also scored an appearance on Shark Tank, landing a $150,000 investment from billionaire Mark Cuban.

-“Our customers have been very vocal, talking about the positive impact our clothes have had on first dates and job interviews,” Huang says.
+“Our customers have been very vocal, talking about the positive impact that our clothes have had on first dates and job interviews,” said Huang.
 “Having clothes that fit right provides them with the confidence they deserve.”

-Other brands offering a focus for shorter guys are New York-based Peter Manning, which offers a Trunk Club or Warby Parker-style service where men can try clothes on at home before purchasing.
-Bonobos also offers some short-fit trouser options.
+Other brands offering a focus on shorter guys are New York-based, which offers a Trunk Club or Warby Parker-style service where men can try clothes on at home before purchasing. also offers some short-fit trouser options.

-Jeff, does offer one word of caution to his fellow shoppers who still like made-to-measure.
+Jeff does offer one word of caution to his fellow shoppers who still like made-to-measure clothes.
 “It’s hard to keep it cost-effective.
 Just remember that a lot of these newer custom places are all backed by venture capitalists.
 They are, in effect, subsidizing the cost of your suit.
 Once that money runs out, prices will creep back up.
 Still, a ‘cheap’ custom suit is way better looking than a ‘tailored’ regular suit.”